 In general, most thermoform plastics can be recycled, whether they possess anti-static properties or not.
 Most curbside recycling programs will accept both PET and high-density polyethylene (HDPE).
 These two types of thermoform plastic are identified with resin identification codes of 1 and 2, respectively.
 Other plastics, such as polyvinyl chloride (PVC), low-density polyethylene (LDPE) and polypropylene (PP) increasingly are being accepted by these curbside programs, as well, but all three can be recycled.

 When it comes to anti-static packaging, you might just be thinking about those handy anti-static bags, but rigid materials can be used for your packaging.
 At Indepak, we can process rigid thermoform plastic materials for your static-sensitive products.
 Our anti-static packaging options include materials from dissipative to conductive, depending on your needs.
-Our design team can create affordable, high-quality blister packs, different types of trays, clamshells or inserts for your products.
-If you need any type of anti-static packaging, don’t hesitate to contact us at any time.
+Our design team can create affordable, high-quality blister packaging, different types of trays, clamshell packaging or inserts for your products.